writethedocs/www/docs/blog/write-the-docs-2022-stats.rst

 Write the Docs 2022 Stats
 =========================

-This year we have done a :doc:`/blog/2023-january-community-update` post along with our stats.
+This year we have done a :doc:`/blog/2023-january-community-update` post along with our stats, which has more context and information about where we're headed in 2023.
-Check there for context around the community going into 2023.

 Unfortunately our Podcast has been in hiatus for a while with no new episodes in 2022, so we have removed it from the stats post.